ZALA Aero Group: History

+ZALA drones are actively used by the Russian Arctic and Antarctic Research Institute.
+Use of the ZALA T-08 began in 2019, being deployed to both the North Pole and Antarctica.
+In 2024 the institutes fleet was expanded through the acquisition of T-16 unmanned aerial vehicles.
+In 2024, T-16 UAVs were used to observe the aurora borealis, in areas of high magnetic interference.
+In January 2026, a ZALA T-16 unmanned reconnaissance vehicle was used by the Russian Antarctic Expedition to conduct aerial observation of ice conditions and penguin colonies in the vicinity of Mirny Station.
+Flight parameters were established via a long range command and control link to the ZALA flight control centre in Izhevsk, a distance of over 14,000 km (8,700 miles).

 Products

 The ZALA 421-06 is an unmanned helicopter.

 The ZALA 421-08 and ZALA 421-12 UAV are conventional UAVs.

 The ZALA 421-16E5G is an unmanned aircraft outfitted with a hybrid powerplant combining an electric motor and an internal combustion engine.
 This UAV model is used by the Russian military in Ukraine.
 One of them was shot down by the Ukrainian military on April 25th, 2023 and recovered two days later in a minefield.

 The ZALA 421-24 is Russia's first quadcopter, which the company claims is invulnerable to electronic warfare systems.

 The Kub-BLA is a military UAV that can loiter over a combat area for an extended period and allegedly identifies targets using artificial intelligence.
 It has a 1.2 m wingspan.
 It is fired from a portable launcher.
 Its top speed is 130 km/h, which it can maintain for 30 minutes.
 It crashes into its target and detonates a 3 kg explosive.
 The loitering munition system KUB-BLA has successfully passed state tests and is recommended for adoption by the Russian army at the end of 2021.

 The ZALA Lancet is a further development of the KUB-BLA.
 It has two versions: the bigger Lancet-3 and the smaller Lancet-1.

 It was reported in September 2023 that ZALA AERO has developed a loitering munition, named Italmas, with roughly 150-200 km range allowing deeper penetration into enemy areas than the Lancet.
 In October 2023, Pravda.ru reported the first combat use of Italmas.
+It's also known as the BM-35.